 Another form of incomplete tree search is simply to use time-outs.
 The branch-and-bound primitives bb_min/3,6 allow a maximal runtime to be specified.
-If a timeout occurs, the best solution found so far is returned instead of the proven optimum.
+If a timeout occurs, the best lds(1)

 Figure 12.12: Incomplete search with LDS